andycranston/raritan-compare-roles/README.md

 # raritan-compare-roles - a utilty to compare the role definitions between two Raritan intelligent PDUs and report differences

-The Python 3 program `compare-roles.py` gets the role definitions on all the roles defined on two Raritan intelligent PDUs and compares them.
-Differences are reported.
+The Python 3 program `compare-roles.py` gets the role definitions of all the roles defined on two Raritan intelligent PDUs and compares them.
+Differences are then reported.
+One difference per line of output.

-## Why is is this useful?
+## Why is this useful?

-When custom roles are defined on a Raritan PDU is is usual for the same roles to be defined on groups of similar PDUs "en mass".
+When custom roles are defined on a Raritan PDU it is usual for the same roles to be defined on groups of similar PDUs "en mass".

-This utility program can be used to ensure the roles are defined consistently in large sites where the number of deployed PDUs has scaled.
+This utility program can be used to ensure the roles are defined consistently in large sites where the number of deployed PDUs has scaled into the hundreds or even thousands of units.

 ## Pre-requisites

 You will need the following:

-+ python3 installed - tested on version 3.12.3 but anything from 3.6.x onwards would probably be ok
++ python3 installed - tested on Python version 3.12.3 but anything from 3.6.x onwards would probably be ok
 + the Raritan PDU JSON-RPC SDK (downloadable from www.raritan.com)
 + PYTHONPATH defined to include the location of the Python JSON-RPC SDK bindings directory